'RHONY' Star Ramona Singer Concerned That Ex-Husband Mario Will Remain In FL Despite Deadly Storms

 “My daughter and I are concerned that he won’t evacuate… We both reached out to him, but he says that he’s gonna bunker down and sit this one through.”

-Rick Scott, Governor of Florida, said that he has requested a major disaster declaration from President Donald Trump, according to Reuters.
+Rick Scott, the governor of Florida, said that he has requested a major disaster declaration from President Donald Trump, according to Reuters.
 Scott also warned that devastating storm surges will hit the western coast of Florida as Hurricane Irma travels northward.

 “There is a serious threat of significant storm surge flooding along the entire west coast of Florida and 15 feet of impact above ground level in southwest Florida.”

-Mario and Ramona were married for 23 years prior to their 2015 divorce, in which Ramona caught Mario was caught cheating with another woman, according to People magazine.
+Mario and Ramona were married for 23 years prior to their 2015 divorce, after Ramona caught Mario cheating with another woman, according to People magazine.
 The couple had one daughter together, Avery, who is 22-years-old.

-Ramona may have taken some solace in hearing that fellow Real Housewives star Dolores Catania’s daughter Gabrielle Catania survived Hurricane Irma’s wrath in the Caribbean island this week.
+Ramona may have taken some solace in hearing that fellow Real Housewives star Dolores Catania’s daughter, Gabrielle Catania, survived Hurricane Irma’s wrath in the Caribbean this week.
 Gabrielle was trapped at the Ross University School of Veterinary Medicine.

 "This is as bad as it gets": #HurricaneIrma's eyewall batters Naples, Florida https://t.co/LPAmNztcis https://t.co/kIGwAidBqt